 4. Other Things to Consider

 As you assess the situation of your dog eating a stick of butter, there are a few other questions you’ll want to ask.
 For example, knowing whether your dog ate the wrapper that butter comes in may help you identify a choking hazard.
-Dogs can’t digest the wrapper, which can lead to blocking in the intestines or other choking.
+Dogs can’t digest the wrapper, which can lead to blocking in the intestines or choking.
 If you notice they are not passing stools after eating butter, it’s worth a trip to the vet.
 Another thing to consider is whether or not they ate natural butter or some butter substitute.
-Sometimes, these butter substitutes can contain extra ingredients that may not be as conducive for their digestion.
+Sometimes, these butter substitutes can contain extra ingredients that may not be as friendly for their digestion.
 Processed butter that contains artificial sweeteners may pose a severe health risk.

 Conclusion For “My Dog Ate a Stick of Butter”